How we can help someone who has been bereaved

 For those with a learning disability or who are caring for someone with a learning disability, help to break bad news is available.

-More specialist support is also available from your community nurse.
-Or ask your GP if a referral to the Community Learning Disability Specialist Health Services at The Ridge Hill Centre might be beneficial.
+Extra support is also available for anyone who finds pictures easier to understand than words.
+More specialist support is also available from your community nurse, or ask your GP if a referral to the Community Learning Disability Specialist Health Services at The Ridge Hill Centre might be beneficial.

 What bereaved people would say if only they could talk